Cart Abandonment Statistics [2025 Update] – Why Shoppers Leave

 Struggling to generate leads?
 You’re not alone—91% of marketers prioritize it, yet 79% of leads never convert.
 Dive into the latest data-driven insights on lead generation, conversion, and what really works today.

-The beauty industry is booming, with revenues set to exceed $650 billion by 2025.
+The beauty industry is booming, with revenues set to exceed $650 billion.
 From skincare dominance to e-commerce growth and the rise of AI-driven personalization, trends are reshaping the market.
 See how social media, sustainability, and innovation are driving this evolution.

 Black Friday remains a retail powerhouse, driving billions in sales and shaping shopping trends.
 From mobile dominance to the best discounts, explore the key stats behind this global shopping event!